Numerical solution of the two-dimensional nonlinear schrödinger equation using an alternating direction implicit method

 Abstract

-This paper introduces an alternating direction implicit (ADI) finite difference method to solve the two-dimensional time-dependent nonlinear Schrödinger equation.
-The method involves linearizing the nonlinear term by utilizing the wave function values from the previous time step at each iteration.
-The resulting block tridiagonal system of equations is solved using the Gauss-Seidel method through sparse matrix computation.
-Stability analysis employing matrix techniques reveals the scheme to be conditionally stable.
-Numerical examples are provided to demonstrate the effectiveness, stability, and accuracy of the proposed numerical approach.
-The computed results are in good agreement with exact solutions, further confirming the validity of the proposed method.
+In this paper, an alternating direction implicit (ADI) finite difference scheme is proposed for solving the two-dimensional time-dependent nonlinear Schrödinger equation.
+In the proposed scheme, the nonlinear term is linearized by using the values of the wave function from the previous time level at each iteration step.
+The resulting block tridiagonal system of algebraic equations is solved using the Gauss-Seidel method in conjunction with sparse matrix computation.
+The stability of the scheme is analyzed using matrix analysis and is found to be conditionally stable.
+Numerical examples are presented to demonstrate the efficiency, stability, and accuracy of the proposed scheme.
+The numerical results show good agreement with exact solutions.

 Keywords